- Code ECON2014

 - Design optimal incentive schemes, including salary, bonus, and stock options, for employees at different levels of the firm

-- Analyse real-world business problems with a systematic theoretical framework.
+- Analyse real-world managerial economics problems with a systematic theoretical framework.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.